Policies

 Our supply chains

-To ensure all those in our supply chain and contractors comply with our policies, we have in place a supply chain compliance programme.
-Wherever possible our supply chain is made up of suppliers who are registered under framework agreements such as Southern Universities Purchasing Consortium, Crescent Purchasing Consortium, Crown Commercial Services and Health Trust Europe.
+To ensure all those in our supply chain and contractors comply with our policies, we have in place a supply chain compliance programme; wherever possible our supply chain is made up of suppliers who are registered under framework agreements from public sector purchasing consortia such as UKUPC (as members of the Southern Universities Purchasing Consortium), Crescent Purchasing Consortium, Crown Commercial Services, and Health Trust Europe.
 Consultancies and construction work are also lodged under framework agreements to ensure compliancy with legislation.

 Due diligence processes for slavery and human trafficking

-Supply chain management from the consortia is routine throughout the contractual term and staff are encouraged to manage contracts throughout the term to ensure value for money.
+Supply chain management from the consortia is routine throughout the contractual term and staff are required to manage contracts throughout the term to ensure value for money.
 On the occasions where a framework agreement cannot be used the University carries out due diligence on all new suppliers prior to placing a purchase order, as standard, this includes a question pertaining to modern slavery compliance.
-Further engagement with the suppliers is subject to review dependent on this confirmation step and the University’s standard contractual clauses explicitly require adherence by all suppliers to the Modern Slavery Act 2015.
+Further engagement with suppliers, including with the University’s educational partners, is subject to review dependent on this confirmation step and the University’s standard contractual clauses explicitly require adherence by all suppliers to the Modern Slavery Act 2015.

 Supplier adherence to Bath Spa University values and ethics